The role of individual compensation and acceptance decisions in crowdsourced delivery: Introduction

 Crowdsourced delivery adds significant complexity to the planning process because the behavior and availability of occasional drivers is often not known in advance.
 Integrating the behavior of occasional drivers into planning decisions, especially with respect to task acceptance, is a major challenge in this domain \citep{savelsbergh2022challenges}.
 In the case of instant delivery (e.g., food orders), the inability to find an occasional driver for an offered task may lead to customer dissatisfaction or significant additional costs.
 In the classical models, occasional drivers are assumed to accept all tasks for which the compensation is high enough to compensate for the additional costs incurred by the drivers for the detour, see e.g. \citet{Archetti2016, arslan_crowdsourced_2019}.
-More recently, acceptance probabilities have been investigated through behavioral studies and surveys of occasional drivers, see e.g. \citet{Le2019,devari_crowdsourcing_2017}.
+More recently, acceptance probabilities have been investigated through behavioral studies and surveys of occasional drivers, see e.g. \citet{devari_crowdsourcing_2017,Le2019}.
 Such acceptance probabilities were used as fixed parameters in the task allocation problem by \citet{gdowska2018stochastic} and \citet{santini2022probabilistic}.
-The effect of compensation schemes on acceptance behavior was investigated by \citet{dayarian_crowdshipping_2020}, but only through a sensitivity analysis of fixed compensation options and acceptance thresholds drawn from a normal distribution. \citet{Barbosa2022} and \citet{hou_optimization_2022} integrate the impact of compensation on acceptance probabilities within task allocation.
+The effect of compensation schemes on acceptance behavior was investigated by \citet{dayarian_crowdshipping_2020}, but only through a sensitivity analysis of fixed compensation options and acceptance thresholds drawn from a normal distribution. \citet{le2021designing} propose a compensation scheme that defines occasional drivers' behavior as threshold constraints.
+Thresholds are identified through survey data analysis and any offer above these thresholds is assumed to be accepted. \citet{Barbosa2022} and \citet{hou_optimization_2022} integrate the impact of compensation on acceptance probabilities within task allocation.
 However, \citet{Barbosa2022} assume that the detour of all occasional drivers is the same for each task.
 Consequently, the compensations of all occasional drivers are identical. \citet{hou_optimization_2022} propose a sequential approach in which the compensation values are optimized for fixed task allocations that are decided in the first step.